 The other big criticism against fair trade is that it has a negative impact on those producers who are not part of fair trade practices.
 Fair trade producers receive support that usually results in better production, which saturates the market and brings prices down.
 They still get paid a fair trade price, but their competitors end up losing money and become poorer.
 Some argue that fair trade goes against market freedom, others that fair trade should be the norm for everyone and then no one would lose.

-The third bug criticism against fair trade is the increase of exportation in detriment of selling to local markets.
-According to critics, producers make more money by selling to other richer countries, which means that the local population can be left a lack of the product (quinoa is the most commonly cited example when it comes to this).
+The third big criticism against fair trade is the increase of exportation in detriment of selling to local markets.
+According to critics, producers make more money by selling to richer countries than by selling to the national market, which means that the local population can be left a lack of the product (quinoa is the most commonly cited example when it comes to this).

 So, is fair trade a good or a bad thing?